 Nowadays, this grout is very rarely used, sometimes it can be used for quarry tile installations otherwise it is avoided.

 Sanded Grout – What Is It?

-Sanded grout is exactly what I described above, a basic sand and cement mix with some color pigment mixed in to produce a grout.
+It’s exactly what I described above, a basic sand and cement mix with some color pigment mixed in to produce a basic tile grout.

 An advantage of this makes it very hard wearing and resistant to the most vigorous of scrubbing.

 The sand in the grout helps prevent shrinkage which allows it to be used in tile installations larger than 1/8th inch wide.